RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 sinkbindings                    sources.knative.dev   true         SinkBinding
 ```

-Next we can see the specific eventing forwarding api resources.
+Next we can see the specific eventing/messaging resources.
+Notice the `Channel`.

 ```
-kubectl api-resources --api-group='messaging.knative.dev'
+oc api-resources --api-group='messaging.knative.dev'
 ```

 ```